Cervical screening (cancer prevention) & HPV

 No treatment (for minor abnormalities).
 A check screen for cervical abnormalities may be offered sooner than usual.

 LLETZ procedure (Large Loop Excision of Transformation Zone).
 This takes about 20 minutes and involves a wire loop removing the area which contains the abnormal cells.

 Cone biopsy.
 This is when abnormal cells are higher up inside the canal of the cervix.

 Hysterectomy.
 This is the last option, and is for women who have already developed cancer of the cervix.

-Colposcopy Q&A's with Dr Lynne Wray, our resident Sexual Health Physician and diagnostic colposcopist!
+Colposcopy Q&A's with Dr Lynne Wray, Sexual Health Physician and diagnostic colposcopist